kexinhuang12345/DeepPurpose/README.md

 ### Features

-- For computational researchers, 15+ powerful encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN, transformers to message passing graph neural network, with 50+ combined models!
+- 15+ powerful encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN, transformers to message passing graph neural network, with 50+ combined models!
 Most of the combinations of the encodings are not yet in existing works.
 All of these under 10 lines but with lots of flexibility!
 Switching encoding is as simple as changing the encoding names!

-- For non-computational researchers, ONE line of code from raw data to output drug repurposing/virtual screening result, aiming to allow wet-lab biochemists to leverage the power of deep learning.
-The result is ensembled from five pretrained deep learning models!

 - Realistic and user-friendly design:
 	- support DTI, DDI, PPI, molecular property prediction, protein function predictions!